Baby Dickey's Giveaways blog

 To start, I actually put on the clothes and used white chalk (from Ryan’s art easel!) to mark my limbs.
 I wanted to make sure I had the elbows and knees in generally the right area so it didn’t look weird!
 You can (kind of) see the chalk marks below:

 Google some images of skeletons and use those to help out… I drew mine free-hand, but I suppose you could find templates to print and trace?
-They don’t have to be perfect anyway, just the right size.… [try these images: Adult Skeleton 1 and Adult Skeleton 2 and Baby Skeleton]
+They don’t have to be perfect anyway, just about the right size….
+I used this Skeleton and this Skeleton for the adult and this Baby Skeleton… kind of.

 TIP: the shiny smooth side of the freezer paper is the side that faces down when you iron them onto your clothes… so draw accordingly!
 I wasn’t thinking about that and drew some things backwards/on the wrong side.
 No one else would ever notice, but the science nerd in me was like OMG THAT BONE IS ARCHING THE WRONG WAY!!!!!!!!!